Know What to Throw

 When it comes to recycling instructions, convenience is king.
 People need information easily and regularly at their fingertips.
 The challenge is to provide the right information at the right level of detail at the right location.

-We tested signs with 20-25 points of information (items we want people to recognize) against those with 45-50 points of information.
-The signage with 20-25 points of information resulted in more accurate responses, and fewer complaints.
+We tested posters with 20-25 points of information (items we want people to recognize) against those with 45-50 points of information.
+The posters with 20-25 points of information resulted in more accurate responses, and fewer complaints.

 Do you need to show people every possibility?
 When you show a plastic water bottle, do they understand that plastic soda bottles can be recycled as well?
-Yes – in general they did because they both fell within an easily understood category.
-But when you show a yogurt cup, they don’t necessarily understand that a butter tub could also be recycled.
+In general, they were able to understand because the items fell within an easily understood category.
+But when items are less similar, the interpretation was more challenging.

 PRO TIP: Give everyone the general yes and no information at least once a year and follow up with information to support top issues that show up as most common contaminants (two top issues at most).